6 Pointers and Optionals

 const pointer = &number;

 We create a pointer object in Zig by using the & operator.
 When you put this operator before the name of an existing object, you get the memory address of this object as result.
-When you store this memory address inside an object, this object becomes a pointer object.
-Because this object stores a memory address.
+When you store this memory address inside a new object, this new object becomes a pointer object.
+Because it stores a memory address.

 People mostly use pointers as an alternative way to access a particular value.
 For example, I can use the pointer object to access the value stored by the number object.
-We call this operation (i.e. accessing the value that the pointer points to) of dereferencing the pointer.
-So, we can dereference a pointer by using the * method of the pointer object.
-Like in the example below, where we are taking the number 5 pointed by the pointer object, and doubling it.
+This operation of accessing the value that the pointer “points to” is normally called of dereferencing the pointer.
+We can dereference a pointer in Zig by using the * method of the pointer object.
+Like in the example below, where we take the number 5 pointed by the pointer object, and double it.

 const doubled = 2 * pointer.*;